eric-s-s/dice-tables/README.rst

 changed in this version - StrongDie.__str__, .multiply_str,
 python3 support for tests/tsting_add_speed.py

-added in this version - StrongDie.get_original, .get_multiplier
+added in this version - StrongDie.get_input_die, .get_multiplier

 DiceTable is a AdditiveEvents that keeps a list of all the Die objects that have been added and removed using the add_die and remove_die methods.